 A Parent's Guide to the Job Search Process

-- Identify values, interests, personality, and skills – these activities generate a critical language of action verbs and keywords for communicating qualifications to employers.
+- Identify strengths, values, interests, personality, and skills – these activities generate a critical language of action verbs and keywords for communicating qualifications to employers.

 - Develop career goals – knowing what you want to do and staying focused on your goals are very important to job search success.